CaroShaf/Amazon_Vine_Analysis/README.md

 ### Percentage of Vine and non-Vine 5-star reviews were 5 stars
   * Non-vine percentage of 5-star reviews: 56.72 [https://github.com/CaroShaf/Amazon_Vine_Analysis/blob/main/images/nonvinetot%26percent.png]
-  * Vine percentage of 5-star reviews:56.66 [https://github.com/CaroShaf/Amazon_Vine_Analysis/blob/main/images/vinetot%26percent.png]
+  * Vine percentage of 5-star reviews: 56.66 [https://github.com/CaroShaf/Amazon_Vine_Analysis/blob/main/images/vinetot%26percent.png]

 ## Summary
 Based on the information presented above, it would appear that there is no bias towards positive reviews by Vine Program (paid) participants.
 In fact, there is almost no